adrian-burlacu-software/brain/README.md

 ## Features

-- Semantic updates to various knowledge
+- Semantic storage and retrieval for all knowledge
 - Emotional simulation
 - Self generating tools (incoming feature)